AnnaSun919/ForumForum/README.md

 - User can communicate with other through chat function

-## What I have learned
+## Goal

-1. To build the schemas and models with GraphQL, and understand the difference between GraphQL API and Restful API.
+- To build the schemas and models with GraphQL, and understand the difference between GraphQL API and Restful API.
-2. To understand the flexibility by using function to link the information together instead of populating the information only.
+- To understand the flexibility by using function to link the information together instead of populating the information only.
-3. To understand more about React hooks and have more practice on that.
+- To understand more about React hooks and have more practice on that.
-4. To understand more about the Components of React.
+- To understand more about the Components of React.

 ## What I want to improve

-1. improve the frontend styling.
-2. show error messages.
-3. user can like the comments
+- user can like the comments
+- user can view their profile, what they have commented and what are their comments

 ## Models